 Buy it here

-3 in 1 Sports Activity Center: A basketball hoop, soccer goal, and ring toss game all in one allows toddlers to have access to learn a variety of sports skills.
+3 in 1 Sports Activity Center: A basketball hoop, soccer goal, and ring toss game all in one allows toddlers and preschoolers to have access to learn a variety of sports skills.
 Soccer incorporates single-limb stance and coordination while basketball and ring toss work on hand-eye coordination.
 The benefit of this activity center is that it allows for a variety of activities to help keep toddlers interested for longer periods of time vs a single sports activity.

 Buy it here

 Toys are an example that your child can have fun while coordinating their movements, developing their muscle tone, classifying, and planning.
 Visit our other gift guides to generate more ideas for occupational therapist-approved toys.

-For more information on fine and gross motor skills development and to schedule a consultation with our experts, please contact us at 888-4TES-KIDS or visit our pediatric occupational therapy page!
+For more information on fine and gross motor skills development and to schedule a consultation with our OT experts, please contact us at 888-4TES-KIDS or visit our pediatric occupational therapy page!